zauberzeug/nicegui/CONTRIBUTING.md

 ## Running tests

 Our tests are build with pytest and require python-selenium with Chrome driver.
+See [tests/README.md](https://github.com/zauberzeug/nicegui/blob/main/tests/README.md) for detailed installation instructions and more infos about the test infrastructure and tricks for daily usage.

+Before submitting a pull request, please make sure that all tests are passing.
-To run the tests, use the following command:
+To run them all, use the following command in the root directory of NiceGUI:

 ```bash
 pytest

 ```

-This will run all of the tests in the tests directory.
-Before submitting a pull request, please make sure that all tests are passing.

 ## Pull requests